A little bit about me.

 Hi!
 I'm Russ.
 I've been photographing people at weddings since 2009 and have shot well over 300 since then.
 It's far more than a job for me and I couldn't imagine doing anything else.
 It's a huge experience every weekend from the moment I set off from home in the car until the end of the day.
 Being trusted to capture such an important life event is no small responsibility.
 It's a true privilege and I'm very grateful to be part of each and every wedding I'm invited to capture.

 I live in a little town in Somerset called Axbridge where everyone knows everyone and I wouldn't have it any other way.
-I share my life with my wonderful wife Laura, our 6 year old boy Charlie and a tiny cat called Elmo.
+I share my life with my wonderful wife Laura who is a counsellor in Somerset, our 6 year old boy Charlie and a tiny cat called Elmo.

-I like caving in the mendips and my favourite is Swildons Hole near Priddy.
+I like caving in the Mendip and my favourite is Swildons Hole near Priddy.
 It's a blast - try it!

 I also love music and occasionally play and sing in a 'band' with friends.
 Really it's just musical chaos and an excuse to drink beer and make loud noises but hey!